seb-m/tars/README.md

 ## Description

-Data structure containers with protected memory.
+Provide data structure containers with protected memory.

-The goal is to provide data structure containers with protected memory.
-To achieve this goal, at a low level this project implements a custom allocator inspired by [OpenBSD's malloc](http://www.openbsd.org/cgi-bin/man.cgi?query=malloc&arch=default&manpath=OpenBSD-current) which is used to allocate heap memory and provide memory protections.
+At a low level this project implements a custom allocator inspired by [OpenBSD's malloc](http://www.openbsd.org/cgi-bin/man.cgi?query=malloc&arch=default&manpath=OpenBSD-current) which is used to allocate heap memory and provide memory protections used by data containers.

 Two data containers are currently built on top of this allocator.
-They follow two common use cases. `ProtBuf` is a fixed-length array that can be used as buffer to handle data used in sensible operations like for instance internal buffers in crypto operations.
-While `ProtKey` extending `ProtBuf` is itself well suited for storing and handling more persistent data like secret keys with more fine grained access control.
+They follow two common use cases where `ProtBuf` is a fixed-length array that can be used as buffer to handle data used in sensible operations like for instance internal buffers in crypto operations.
+Whereas `ProtKey` extending `ProtBuf` is more adapted for storing and handling more persistent data like secret keys requiring more fine grained access control.

 ### Known limitations